Triumph Motorcycles Ltd: Marketing, media, product placement, and brand management

-In 1995, Triumph began selling the Triple Connection clothing and accessories range of products, designed by Triumph rather than licensed.
+The Triumph brand, and its resurrection, has been subject to detailed analysis and lauded as an example of 'retro cool', with analysts noting its appeal to heritage and nostalgia.

 In the 21st century, Triumph marketed lines of clothing with endorsements or likenesses of celebrities associated with the brand in the past, including Bob Dylan, and the deceased Marlon Brando, Elvis Presley, James Dean, and Steve McQueen.
 McQueen's name and likeness were particularly put to use, such as naming a special edition Bonneville after him.

+Since 1953, motorcycles from the brand have been featured in high-profile films and television, including The Great Escape, Happy Days, An Officer and a Gentleman, The Curious Case of Benjamin Button, and the James Bond franchise.
+However, in 2015, the company stated that whilst it does employ an agency to promote its motorcycles for use in media, it has never paid for product placement, preferring organic inclusion.

+In 1995, Triumph began selling the Triple Connection clothing and accessories range of products, designed by Triumph rather than licensed.